-In addition, Central Florida Regional Hospital, Florida Hospital Altamonte and Orlando Regional South Seminole Hospital donated $250,000 each to help Seminole State purchase state-of-the-art equipment and hire more nursing faculty.
+In addition, Central Florida Regional Hospital, Florida Hospital Altamonte (now AdventHealth Altamonte Springs) and Orlando Regional South Seminole Hospital donated $250,000 each to help Seminole State purchase state-of-the-art equipment and hire more nursing faculty.
 With a state match, the impact of the initial gifts is $2.4 million.

 "These contributions allowed the College to provide the best faculty, curriculum and facilities to our students so they can make an instant impact in the work force," said former Seminole State President Dr. E. Ann McGee.

 The Altamonte Springs Campus has 16 special purpose laboratories, each with state-of-the-art media teaching stations, including classrooms that use cutting-edge audio/visual technology with computer and wireless Internet connectivity.

-The campus houses all Seminole State Healthcare Programs, including nursing, physical therapy assistant, respiratory care and health information management.
+The campus houses all Seminole State Healthcare Programs, including nursing, physical therapist assistant, respiratory care and health information management.